patilnitesh/gittutorial/README.md

 # gittutorial
-This repo is for tutorial purpose and should not be used to commit any kind of official code.
+This repository is only for tutorial purpose and should not be used to commit any kind of official code.